JannisJost/QuantumAccelerator/README.md

 # QuantumAccelerator

-QuantumAccelerator is a completely free and open source application to manage your Windows 10.
+QuantumAccelerator is a free and open source application to easily manage Windows 10 at one place.

 ## Features:
    * Free storage